Despite both festivities being a sweet celebration for Portuguese children, All Saints’ Day is a century-old tradition…

-As with all Portuguese celebrations, during this holiday families join together around a table filled with food.
+As with all Portuguese celebrations, families join around a table filled with food during this holiday.
 Dried figs coated with powdered sugar, walnuts, roasted chestnuts, and sweetbread made with raisins, almonds and honey are just some traditional foods served.

-If you have a property in Portugal and will be here during All Saints' Day holiday, you can find all the typical items of this season in any supermarket or in your local farmers market:
+If you have a property in Portugal and will be here during the All Saints' Day holiday, you can find all the typical items of this season in any supermarket or in your local farmers' market:

-In the Silver Coast of Portugal, there is an outdoor market in Caldas da Rainha which is among the most famous in the country.
-In the Algarve, there's also a wide variety of local markets where we suggest buying this region's delicious honey or figs!
+On the Silver Coast of Portugal, there is an outdoor market in Caldas da Rainha which is among the most famous in the country.

 If a neighbour invites you to participate in their All Saints' Day celebration, don't hesitate to join them!